d18c7db/Gauntlet_FPGA/readme.md

 ## About
 This is an FPGA implementation of Atari's arcade game "Gauntlet" from 1985, based on the SP-284 schematic circuit diagram.
 It successfully runs all three games Gauntlet, Gauntlet II and Vindicators II that were used on the original arcade.
+All sounds are implemeted, Pokey, YM2151 and TMS5220 Speech Synthesizer.

 [![Gauntlet Tile](doc/images/MAME_G1.png)](doc/images/MAME_G1.png)
 [![Gauntlet 2 Title](doc/images/MAME_G2.png)](doc/images/MAME_G2.png)